TheKerfuffle/angular-intro/README.md

 ^^ stores the input to the model of "favMeat" and can be called with {{favMeat}}

 This is called 2 way data binding

+I learned you can make custom directives, I will make a kerf tag that does some weird stuff

+ni-init can give us some data that we can access in the same way as the message model